tinatn29/Yb-magnetometer/README.md

 We also compute the fluorescence emitted vertically ($I_y$).
 The derivation presented in [2] is based on the supplemental material of Jackson & Durfee (2019)[3].

 ## Documentation
-Detailed documentation of the code is provided in Appendix B of TN's thesis [2].
+Detailed documentation of the code is provided in Appendix B of [TN's thesis](https://searchworks.stanford.edu/view/in00000001635).

 ## Citing
 If you use this code in your work, please cite the manuscript and the thesis.